 That is where Income Contingent Repayment (ICR) comes in.
 Like IBR, it bases your monthly payment on your yearly adjusted gross income (AGI), family size, and loan amount.
 Each year your payment is readjusted in accordance with the AGI as reported on your federal tax return.
+It can cap your payment at 20% of your disposable income, and never be higher than a 12 year amortized fixed payment.
 Thus, as your income rises or falls, so do your payments.

 Also, as with IBR, after 25 years, any remaining balance on the loan will be forgiven!
 You may have to pay taxes on the amount forgiven, but the law may change by the time your payment plan ends.

 To qualify, you must first have a Direct Loan, not one obtained through the Federal Family Education Loan (FFEL) program.
 If you have a FFEL loan, you must consolidate them into a Direct Loan, being sure not to include any of the student's Stafford, Perkins, or Graduate PLUS loans.